javascript-utilities/.github/CONTRIBUTING.md

 **Additions**

-- `new-script.js`, tests on a browser or two seem error free
+- `new-script.js` file, tests on a browser or two seem error free
-- `README.md`, documentation about `NewClass` from `new-script.js`
+- `README.md` file, documentation about `NewClass` from `new-script.js`
-- `LICENSE`, GNU AGPL 3.0 License added to remain consistent with Organization EOF
+- `LICENSE` file, GNU AGPL 3.0 License added to remain consistent with Organization EOF